akhilrao/akhilrao.github.io/_posts/2018-06-05-zero-dawn-economy.md

 ### Conclusion

-I'm not trying to say that hunting == socially good everywhere and always (even though it does in this model), but boy that HADES is bad news!
+I'm not trying to say that hunting == socially good everywhere and always (even though it is in this model), but boy that HADES is bad news!

 *Horizon: Zero Dawn* is a terrific game.
 Solid gameplay, interesting story, great visuals.
 If you like single player RPGs, I think you'll enjoy it.